 Collaborative Piano Performance

-The Master of Music Option in Collaborative Piano Performance provides structured training and performance experience for pianists who wish to pursue careers as collaborative artists (entrance audition required).
+The Master of Music option in Collaborative Piano Performance provides structured training and performance experience for pianists who want to pursue careers as collaborative artists (entrance audition required).
 Applied study is a balanced exposure to both the vocal (art songs and opera arias) and instrumental (duo sonatas and concerti) collaborative repertoire.

 A. Prerequisites for the Master of Music Degree

 - Bachelor’s degree, including preparation equivalent to the undergraduate Music major.

 - Taking the department graduate placement examinations in Theory and History prior to first enrollment.
 Students failing the placement exams may repeat them once or complete the appropriate review coursework—MUS 500 Music Theory Review and/or MUS 501 Music History Review—with a grade of “C” or better.

 MM—Collaborative Piano Performance: Applicants must hold the Bachelor of Music degree with a major in piano, collaborative keyboard or equivalent background as determined by the keyboard area faculty.
 Knowledge of IPA (international phonetic alphabets) or training in Italian, German and French languages must be evidenced by previous coursework or can be satisfied by a diction placement exam during the first week of the Fall semester.
 The diction requirement is a prerequisite for classified status.

 All graduate students in music are accepted to the program as conditionally classified.
 To achieve classified status in the graduate program, the following are required:

 - Completion of University requirements for admission to classified graduate status.